-There is so much for you to explore at our Taster Day.
+There is so much for you to explore at our Open Day.

 Throughout the day our student ambassadors (you won't miss them in their yellow hoodies!) and staff will be happy to answer any questions you have.

-When you arrive, please head to the library to register.
-Registration opens at 10am.
+When you arrive, please head to the library by the main entrance (postcode: SW15 5PU) to register.
+Registration opens at 9am.

 Please note photography will be taking place at the event.
 The images and footage will be used for marketing future events on our digital and print advertising.
 If you have any concerns, please speak to a member of staff when you arrive.